← Back to Blog

 • return follow-up is mostly email chasing

 For checkout-heavy workflows, use Equipment Checkout System for Schools (Small IT Team Playbook).
+If you need broader evaluation criteria before picking a workflow, use this equipment checkout software buyer guide.

 FAQ